Harisyam/FirestoreDocument-Android/README.md

 ## Run the App

-The result is the size of a document that is set to a `TextView`:
+When opening the app, the result that you'll see is the size of a document that is set to a `TextView`:

 ![App Screenshot](app_screenshot.png).